TenSzalik/FastAPI-RabbitMQ-Quiz/README.md

 Brief description: we create a quiz by means of sending data to endpoints.
 When we start the test, RabbitMQ creates a queue for us that collects all the answers to the questions.
 The name of the queue is generated using UUID4 and stored in a cookie.
 At the end of the test, we return all the data from the queue, analyze it using the Plotly library and return it in the form of a radar chart.
 The responses are saved to a database which will allow for a statistical analysis in the future.

-At this point, the project is in development - the frontend and tests are missing.
-Other than that, the project has a fully functional backend.
+At this point, the project has a fully functional backend and frontend.

 ## Tech stack